poupouxios/drupal-vagrant/README.md

 ### 1. Configuration variables

 In order to create your own project, there are some configuration variables that can be set.
 These variables exist insibe the `playbook.yml` file and are:
-  * `root_user`: This is the root username that will be used to set the Drupal admin username and set the MySql username
+  * `root_user`: This is the root username that will be used to set the Drupal admin username and set the MySql username.
+The password is set by default as `password`
   * `database_name`: The variable describes its purpose.
 It sets up the database name
   * `host_filename`: This is the name of the host file.
 In our case the actual file name is sampletest_host, so the variable will be sampletest.
   * `site_name`: This sets the Drupal Site name